AI travel planner test in Dubrovnik Old Town, using a steep stone alley as part of a real trip review.

 Whatever came back on the first try — that’s what I’m judging.

-AI travel planner prompt in ChatGPT
+Prompt used to test an AI travel planner in ChatGPT.

 What Each AI Suggested